Ringing, buzzing, whooshing, or clicking sounds in your ear(s) could mean a couple of things:

 Let's talk about tinnitus and menopause.

-Tinnitus is the sensation of hearing certain sounds that aren’t present, according to the Mayo Clinic.
+Tinnitus is the sensation of hearing certain sounds that aren’t present.
 That roaring, hissing, ringing noise could be caused by damage to your inner ear – or it may be caused by the hormonal changes of menopause.

 There are two kinds of tinnitus: subjective, the far more common version where only the sufferer hears the noise, and objective, the very rare kind where some internal function of the sufferer’s body, like blood flow or body movement, is actually audible to others.
 This is also commonly accompanied by headaches.

 Lots of loud.
 Remember when you trooped off to see Huey Lewis and the News’ Sports tour and your mom told you to wear ear protection or you’d regret it when you were older?
 No?
 Just me?